MicrosoftDocs/visualstudio-docs/docs/ide/how-to-unlock-visual-studio.md

 1. Click on the **Sign in** button in the upper right corner of the IDE (or go to **File** > **Account Settings** to open the **Account Settings** dialog and click on the **Sign in** button).

 1. Enter the credentials for either a Microsoft account or a work or school account.
-Visual Studio finds a Visual Studio subscription or Visual Studio Team Services subscription associated with your account.
+Visual Studio finds a Visual Studio subscription or Azure DevOps Services subscription associated with your account.

 > [!IMPORTANT]
-> Visual Studio automatically looks for associated online subscriptions when you connect to a Visual Studio Team Services account from the **Team Explorer** tool window.
-When you connect to a Visual Studio Team Services account, you can sign in using both Microsoft and work or school accounts.
+> Visual Studio automatically looks for associated online subscriptions when you connect to a Azure DevOps Services organization from the **Team Explorer** tool window.
+When you connect to a Azure DevOps Services organization, you can sign in using both Microsoft and work or school accounts.
 If an online subscription exists for that user account, Visual Studio will automatically unlock the IDE for you.

 ## To unlock Visual Studio with a product key